 Brighton has always been accommodating.
-It’s the cultural home of veganism in the UK, with plant-based restaurants on just about every candy-coloured corner, and it’s now leading the charge in British gluten-free dining.
-Just about every cuisine is catered for in this vibrant seaside town, including, of course, fish and chips — and everything’s within arm’s reach of the town centre.
-Here are a few places that take extra care, where coeliacs are concerned.
-So you can tuck into your next Brighton Sunday roast with a safe and satisfied smile.
+It’s the cultural home of veganism in the UK, with plant-based restaurants on just about every candy-coloured corner leading the charge.
+Now, it extends its umbrella of inclusivity to the gluten-free.
+Just about every cuisine is catered for in this vibrant seaside town and everything’s within arm’s reach.
+For the sake of those grappling with more than a mild gluten aversion, however, here are a few places that take extra care.
+So you can tuck into your next Brighton roast with a safe and satisfied smile.

 From its 24-hour-fermented sourdough to its pancakes and puddings, everything on the menu at Dough Lover — despite the name — is gluten-free.
 Many of its offerings are dairy and refined sugar-free and it uses mostly organic fresh produce in its dishes.
 Aside from an enviable brunch menu, this polished little Brighton cafe offers an extensive cocktail and wine list, even going so far as to create its own reduced-sugar sodas.
 It’s obsessive about coffee and makes organic nut milk, in-house, from cashews and tiger nuts — to harmonise perfectly with the flavour of its coffee.